joinpursuit/AC_4_Web/units/html/lessons/dom_2/dom2_update.md

   still index into the collection and check it's length but methods like forEach will throw an error.

-  You'll often see getElementsByTagName and getElementsByClassName in​ ​sample​ ​code​ ​because​ ​querySelector​​ ​and​ ​queryselectorAll have​ ​only​ ​recently​ ​been​ ​implemented​ ​in​ ​all​ ​major​ ​browsers.
+  You'll often see getElementsByTagName and getElementsByClassName in​ ​sample​ ​code​ ​because​ ​querySelector​​ ​and​ ​querySelectorAll have​ ​only​ ​recently​ ​been​ ​implemented​ ​in​ ​all​ ​major​ ​browsers.

   ### HTMLElement.style